LIUCHIH/LIUCHIH/README.md

 <h1>Creative Computing</h1>
-Hello, I’m new to arduino and tinkercad.
-Just like you! <br>
+Hello, I’m new to arduino and tinkercad. <strong>Just like you! </strong> <br>
 It is my first time learning about creative computing, and I will use this READ.ME file platform to document my journey.
-<p>(I hope this can also help/encourage those who are first-time learners of creative computing, who are also trying to figure out their way around.)
+<p>(I hope this can also help/encourage those who are first-time learners of creative computing, who are also trying to figure out their way around.) <br>
+> I have a mini-guide to help first time users at the end of this presentation! :)

  ![cuteface](https://user-images.githubusercontent.com/94369439/142495932-0c6bbea8-42cb-4f37-a1a9-2d5a86a02ea7.jpeg)